Torsion points and concurrent exceptional curves on del Pezzo surfaces of degree one: The case of 7 lines: two examples

 the cubic $C_{3,4}$ given by

-and the quartic $Q_{2,6,7}$ given by These 7 curves all go through $Q=(0:0:1)$, and each of them gives rise to an exceptional curve on $X$ by Theorem \ref{thm: exc curves P2}.
-The base point $\mathcal{O}$ of the anticanonical linear system of $X$ is strict transform of the base point in $\P^2$ of the pencil of cubics through $P_1,\ldots,P_8$, which is given by
+and the quartic $Q_{2,6,7}$ given by These 7 curves all go through $Q=(0:0:1)$, and each of them gives rise to an exceptional curve on $S$ by Theorem \ref{thm: exc curves P2}.
+The base point $\mathcal{O}$ of the anticanonical linear system of $S$ is strict transform of the base point in $\P^2$ of the pencil of cubics through $P_1,\ldots,P_8$, which is given by

-The fiber of $Q$ of the elliptic surface obtained by blowing up $X$ in $\mathcal{O}$ is given by the strict transform of the cubic curve through $P_1,\dots,P_8,Q$.
-With \texttt{magma} we check that the point $Q$ is non-torsion on this fiber. \end{example}
+The fiber of $Q$ of the elliptic surface obtained by blowing up $S$ in $\mathcal{O}$ is given by the strict transform of the cubic curve through $P_1,\dots,P_8,Q$ with origin given by $B$.
+With \texttt{magma} we check that the point $Q$ is non-torsion on this elliptic curve. \end{example}

 \begin{remark} The previous example also holds over any other field $k$, as long as the characteristic of $k$ is $p$ for all but a finite number of primes $p$.
-In fact, the only characteristics for which this does not hold are the ones for which $P_1,\ldots,P_8$ are not in general position, and for which the fiber of $Q$ is not an elliptic curve, that is, for which it is singular; together this is a set of 13 primes.
-It is not hard to generate similar examples that hold in some of the missing characteristics; for example, the eight points in $\mathbb{P}^2$ given by Example \ref{ex7lines2} are in general position with a non-singular fiber in all but 36 characteristics, and this gives, together with Example \ref{ex7lines}, examples of 7 exceptional curves that are concurrent in a point $P$ such that $P_{\E}$ is not torsion on its fiber for each characteristic except for $p=2,3,5,7,11,13,17,19,23,29$. \end{remark}
+In fact, the only characteristics for which this does not hold are the ones for which $P_1,\ldots,P_8$ are not in general position, and for which the fiber of $Q$ is not an elliptic curve, i.e., for which it is singular.
+We compute this with \texttt{magma} and find the primes $\{ 2, 3, 5, 7, 11, 13, 17, 19, 23, 29, 31, 41, 3319 \}$.
+It is not hard to generate similar examples that hold in some of the missing characteristics; for example, the eight points in $\mathbb{P}^2$ given by Example~\ref{ex7lines2} are in general position with a non-singular fiber in all but 29 characteristics, and this gives, together with Example \ref{ex7lines}, examples of 7 exceptional curves that are concurrent in a point $P$ such that $P_{\E}$ is not torsion on its fiber for each characteristic except for $p=2,3,5,7,11,13,17,19,23,29$. \end{remark}

-\begin{example} Let $X$ be the blow-up of $\mathbb{P}_{\mathbb{Q}}^2$ in the eight points:
+\begin{example} Let $S$ be the blow-up of $\mathbb{P}_{\mathbb{Q}}^2$ in the eight points:

-It is an easy check that $P_1,\ldots,P_8$ are in general position, so $X$ is a del Pezzo surface of degree 1.
+It is an easy check that $P_1,\ldots,P_8$ are in general position, so $S$ is a del Pezzo surface of degree 1.
 Again the line $L_{1,2}$ is given by $x=0$, the line $L_{3,4}$ by $y=0$, the line $L_{5,6}$ by $x-y=0$, and the line $L_{7,8}$ by $x+y=0$.
-As explained in Remark \ref{exconstruction}, choosing these equations for these for lines is in fact the first step in the construction of all our examples.
-The cubic $C_{1,2}$ is now given by the cubic $C_{3,4}$ is given by and the quartic $Q_{2,6,7}$ is given by These 7 curves again all go through $Q=(0:0:1)$, and we check again that the point $Q$ is non-torsion on its fiber. \end{example}
+The cubic $C_{1,2}$ is now given by the cubic $C_{3,4}$ is given by and the quartic $Q_{2,6,7}$ is given by These 7 curves again all go through $Q=(0:0:1)$, and completely analogously to the previous example we check with \texttt{magma} that the point $Q$ is non-torsion on its fiber. \end{example}